 Retina Associates of Kentucky’s physicians and staff diagnose and treat many retina disorders, with specialization in retina detachments, macular degeneration, diabetes related conditions, histoplasmosis and uveitis.
 Retina Associates of Kentucky Research Division engages in research studies on national and international levels, working in collaboration with the other research centers such as the National Eye Institute.
 Our doctors are listed among the “Best Doctors in America”; an honor selected by peers and top clinicians.

-Although we have branch offices in Lexington, Louisville and Ashland, we have satellite offices throughout Kentucky in Bardstown, Danville, Frankfort, Prestonsburg, Richmond, Shelbyville and Somerset.
+Although we have branch offices in Lexington, Louisville and Ashland, we have satellite offices throughout Kentucky in Danville, Elizabethtown, Frankfort, London, Paintsville, Richmond, Somerset and in Jeffersonville, Indiana.

 What is a Retina Specialist?